Skip to Content

 OpAL - an Initial Training Network combining physics, optics and biology

 OPAL is an Initial Training Network (ITN) funded by the European Commission's Seventh Framework Programme (FP7) under the Marie Curie Actions.
-The duration of the project is 48 months, starting from April 2011.
-It brings together 6 partners from four different countries.

 Combining the expertise of five University-based European laboratories, two industrial partners, and a high-ranking international advisory board, this training network will provide a platform to train young natural scientists at the interface of physics, optics and biology.
 Despite extensive research on the optics of the eye and the neuronal processing of the optical image that is projected on the retina, a number of basic questions are surprisingly unclear.